EDP is among the 10 most engaged companies in the Brazilian innovation ecosystem

 Smart Energy Lab

-The company recently signed a Memorandum of Understanding (MoU) with Accenture, the global business management and information technology consultancy to create an innovation lab focused on developing new solutions and technologies for the utilities sector.
+At the company recently signed a Memorandum of Understanding (MoU) with Accenture, the global business management and information technology consultancy to create an innovation lab focused on developing new solutions and technologies for the utilities sector.

-The initiative deems to create innovative technologies in the areas of distributed solar generation, energy management solutions, electric mobility, financial solutions and energy storage.
+At the initiative deems to create innovative technologies in the areas of distributed solar generation, energy management solutions, electric mobility, financial solutions and energy storage.

-EDP recently launched the Innovation Lounge, with the objective of providing a work environment that facilitates interactions between areas linked to the Company's innovation projects.
+EDP recently launched the Innovation Lounge, with the objective of providing a work environment that facilitates interactions between areas linked to the Company innovation projects.
 Through a new work method, the physical spaces are distributed to form multidisciplinary teams that work towards agile development of new solutions.

 In partnership with the BMW Group, EDP launched in July last year, one of the largest grids of electric car charging stations in Latin America, on the Presidente Dutra Highway.
 The stations, positioned at a maximum distance of 122 kilometers from each other, made it possible to complete electric vehicle voyages between Sao Paulo and Rio de Janeiro, the two most populous cities in Brazil.
 The initiative also benefits hybrid vehicle owners who choose to run in electric mode only.

-The project received about R$ 1 million in investments for the installation of six fast loading pods located at gas stations, along a stretch of approximately 430 kilometers between the two capitals.
+At the project received about R$ 1 million in investments for the installation of six fast loading pods located at gas stations, along a stretch of approximately 430 kilometers between the two capitals.

 About EDP in Brazil